 Downsizing Parents Guide: 5 Tips for Downsizing Seniors into a Smaller Home

 As parents age, it is common to worry about them getting around the home.
 While no one wants to see their parents leave the home they’ve lived in for decades, downsizing into a smaller home may be the solution.
-There are many different options for seniors looking to downsize, and really the solution that is best for your parents just depends on their unique situation.
+There are many different options for downsizing for your parents, and really the solution that is best for your parents just depends on their unique situation.
 Unfortunately, once the downsizing decision has been made, the next step is to sort through each room and pack up the house.
 To make this as easy as possible for you and your parents, we compiled a list of tips below.

 Downsizing Tips for Seniors

-- Start early: A house can acquire a large number of items in the decades your parents and family lived in it.
+- Start early: When it comes to downsizing for a seniors house it can acquire a large number of items in the decades your parents and family lived in it.
 Depending on the size of the house and the amount of people that lived in it, sorting through each room can truly be a project.
 The best way to minimize stress for you and your mom and dad is to start as early as possible.
 For family members familiar with the home, it can also be an enjoyable walk down memory lane.

 - Think strategically by room: If the new home your mom or dad will be downsizing into doesn’t have an office, then there is no need to keep items from the office.
 The same goes for the garage, extra bedroom and any other rooms that the new home will have.